miranda1000/SamsungHealthExporter/README.md

 ## (more) TODO list
 - Export progress bar
 - Specify latest export time
-- Change DDBB connection from the APP
+- Change DDBB connection from within the APP
 - Guide for the user on how to export SamsungHealth data
 - An app icon
+- Optimization: discard data at first if it's older instead of parsing all then discarding
+- Lock rotation

 ## Database preparations